(If you love our resource packs then please help support our projects https://ko-fi.com/planetaware )

 Slap on a levy on single use cups

 People react more to a levy in a single use cup than to a discount for bringing their own.
 And people whose behaviour you want to change will not notice or care that there is a discount – but they will notice that they are being charged extra – and will think about doing something about it.
-Even 10 pence is enough to get people thinking.
+A 10 pence levy on a single-use cup is more effective than a 25 pence discount for someone who brings in a reusable cup.

 Communication is absolutely critical – you can have the best scheme in the world but that is not good if non-one knows about it.

 More takeaways means more rubbish.
 All over the Solent we have seen bins that are overflowing.
-You need a simple message here – tell people to keep their single use cup with them until they can dispose of them in a bin that has room.
+Remind your customers to keep their single use cups and packaging with them until they can dispose of them in a bin that has room.
 Leaving rubbish next to or on top of a bin or trying to squeeze it into an already full bin is littering plain and simple.
 And that litter ends up in our coastal water – we know because we pick it up frequently enough.
 This message is particularly important on busy days, in the afternoons when business has been brisk – and you know that the bins in your area will be filling up.
-This is the simple message to say to each and every customer:
+Share this message with each and every customer: